Welcome back. You belong here.

 (Luke 10.
 Acts 16, 19)

-So, as an experiment, we cancelled “church things” to create the space for reaching the unreached.
+So, as an experiment, we canceled “church things” to create the space for reaching the unreached.
 Nothing changed.
 Why?
 Because with the extra time, the men all began to do the chores around the house they had been neglecting.
-They cleaned their yards, organized their garages, etc. Their wives had domesticated them with ease.
+They cleaned their yards, organized their garages, etc. Their wives domesticated them with ease.
 The lesson seemed simple.
 Reaching unreached people was on their minds but not their hearts.
 Or maybe, the unreached were on their hearts, like they are on the hearts of so many Mega Church Leaders and House Church leaders.
 Our lives just aren’t wrapped around them yet.

 See you in the Mystic,